India farm laws — what impact will the repeal have on Modi's standing? | DW | 22.11.2021

 Such allegations backfired, further angering the farmers.

-The farmers' protests, the handling of the second COVID wave in April and May, rising prices and absence of jobs, especially in Punjab and several parts of Uttar Pradesh, have made the government susceptible to further pressure.
+The farmers' protests, the handling of the second coronavirus wave in April and May, rising prices, and an absence of jobs, especially in Punjab and several parts of Uttar Pradesh, have made the government susceptible to further pressure.

 "Over the last seven years, the BJP government has earned the reputation of being dismissive towards public protests," she said.

-"Even an acknowledgement of demands by agitating groups was seen with contempt, or as a sign of weakness for the government obsessed about projecting itself as strong and decisive."
+"Even an acknowledgment of demands by agitating groups was seen with contempt," she added, "or as a sign of weakness for the government obsessed about projecting itself as strong and decisive."

 Edited by Srinivas Mazumdaru